 Anke Wygold: Learning is an absolute focus topic at E.ON.
 A vibrant learning culture is a crucial success factor for implementing our corporate strategy, which focuses on digitalization, growth and sustainability.

 In this regard, learning is a key competitive factor and ultimately an important success factor for acquiring and retaining good talent.
 We also see this in job interviews: Applicants are increasingly actively asking what they can expect in terms of internal learning and development opportunities at our company.

 How do you find out what learning solutions work and how do you evaluate the success of your internal learning initiatives?

 What we systematically measure is learning time across all learning offerings.
-From SAP Success Factors to Masterplan to offline seminars, we record how many training hours were completed.
+From our LMS to Masterplan to offline seminars, we record how many training hours were completed.
 At the moment, this primarily relates to formal offerings.
 For other learning formats, such as "Lunch&Learn", "Kolleg:innen train Kolleg:innen" or "Working out Loud", learning times are not currently recorded.

 The average learning time per employee is then evaluated for the measured offerings, with the goal of continually improving this metric.
 In addition, engagement is an important topic.

 The convincing completion rate was also a decisive factor in E.ON's decision to use Masterplan.
 We are considering tracking corresponding key figures in this area even more intensively in the future.

 >>>Download Free Handbook "Return on Learning"<<<

 Apart from learning time and engagement, what other metrics play a role in measuring learning effects?